Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 13 Pfaffian

-As we have expected, $\mathscr{D}$ has a maximally unipotent monodromy point at $\phi=0$ and other singular points of $\mathscr{D}$ are on $\mathbb{R} \cup \infty$.
+$\mathscr{D}$ has a maximally unipotent monodromy point at the origin $\phi=0 \in \mathbb{P}^{1}$ as expected.
 Observe that $\infty$ is not a maximally unipotent monodromy point in the usual sense but very similar to that.
-This will be discussed later in this paper.
+This point will be further discussed later.